• Skip to primary navigation

 The IMG Patriot Platinum plan is one of the most comprehensive travel medical plans for visitors to France.
 It offers top-tier medical coverage, global emergency support, and essential travel benefits.

-Whether you’re wandering the streets of Paris, hiking in the French Alps, or enjoying the vineyards of Bordeaux, traveling across France can come with unexpected risks.
+Whether you’re wandering the streets of Paris, hiking in the French Alps, or enjoying the vineyards of Bordeaux, traveling across the country can come with unexpected risks.
 From sudden illness to accidents on trains or buses, a reliable travel medical plan ensures you’re protected throughout your journey.

 International Medical Group (IMG) Logo